 Do I need a washer?
 If so, what material should I use?

 - Washers should be considered an accessory to fasteners, and can be used with or without depending on where it is used.
 The main purpose of washers is to help prevent leaks and normally not required for structural applications such as steel truss or frame connections.

 - Bonded EPDM (ethylene propylene diene monomer) washers offers superior resistance to Ozone, UV, sunlight, extremely pliable, and highly recommended for use with fasteners.

 - PVC washers, though significantly cheaper compared to EPDM washers, are quite stiff, have lower temperature resistance and cannot come in contact with plastic skylights.
 Due to lack pliability, PVC washers are prone to leakage when used standalone, and should be sealed off with silicone.

 Fasteners are normally manufactured according to standards such as AS, DIN, ASTM or JIS to name a few.
 These standards provide specific sets of rules and regulations, and should be seen as minimum standards on how products should be manufactured.
-Choosing a reputable brand that adheres to the standards should prevent any unexpected surprised during and after installation.
+Choosing a reputable brand that adheres to the standards should prevent any unexpected surprises during and after installation.